On Burnside Theory for groupoids: Introduction

 Groupoids are natural generalization of groups and prove to be useful in different branches of mathematics, see \cite{Brown:1987}, \cite{Cartier:2008} and \cite{WeiGrpdUnInExtSym} (and the references therein) for a brief survey.
 Specifically, a groupoid is defined as a small category whose every morphism is an isomorphism and can be thought as a ``group with many objects''.
 In the same way, a group can be seen as a groupoid with only one object.
 As explained in \cite{Brown:1987}, while a groupoid in its very simple facet can be seen as a disjoint union of groups, this forces unnatural choices of base points and obscures the overall structure of the situation.
 Besides, even under this simplicity, structured groupoids, like topological or differential groupoids, cannot even be thought like a disjoint union of topological or differential groups, respectively.
 Different specialists realized (see for instance \cite{Brown:1987} and \cite[page 6-7]{Connes:1994}) in fact that the passage from groups to groupoids is not a trivial research and have its own difficulties and challenges.
 Thus extending a certain well known result in groups context to the framework of groupoids is not an easy task and there are often difficulties to overcome.

 The research of this paper fits in this paradigm: our main aim here is to reproduce some classical results of the Burnside theory of groups, like the so called Burnside theorem and the existence of a ghost map, in the groupoid context.
-Moreover, we will explore in depth, with several example and counterexamples, the concept of conjugation of two subgroupoids of a given groupoid, illustrating instances of new phenomenons that are not present in the group context.
-For example, unlike the classical case of groups, there can be two subgroupoids which are conjugated without being isomorphic\footnote{From the homotopy theory point of view this is in not at all surprising, as the category of groupoids admits a non trivial model structure.}.

-A further result characterizes the Burnside ring of a groupoid as the direct product of the Burnside rings of its isotropy groups: exactly one for each connected component.
+In order to do so, we will explore in depth, with several example and counterexamples, the concept of \emph{conjugation} of two subgroupoids of a given groupoid, illustrating instances of new phenomenons that are not present in the group context.
+For example, unlike the classical case of groups or that of disjoint union of groups, there can be two subgroupoids which are conjugated without being isomorphic (see Example \ref{exam:Nconj} below).
+Concerning the Burnside ring of a groupoid, it is observed that this ring can be decomposed, although in non canonical way, as a direct product of the Burnside rings of its isotropy groups type: exactly one for each connected component (see \cite{Kaoutit/Spinosa:2019} for another approach to this ring).

 In the appendix we will briefly recall some useful notions about monoidal structures and the concepts of ``rig'' and Grothendieck functor.
-We define a rig as a ring without negatives thats is, without the inverses of the addition.
+We define a rig as a ring without negatives that is, without the inverses of the addition.
 The Grothendieck functor enables us to ``add'' the additive inverses to a rig to obtain a ring.
 It's exactly in this way that the ring of integers \(\mathbb{Z}\) is constructed from the natural numbers \(\mathbb{N}\), the quintessential example of rig.